xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock 02_workWithColl_unload

-Whenever you use a collection ArangoDB will automatically load it into memory for you.
+Whenever you use a collection AvocadoDB will automatically load it into memory for you.

 In order to create new documents in a collection use the *save*